Nassau County, Long Island Criminal Mischief Lawyer

 - Intentionally participates in the damage of an abandoned building (as defined in NY Real Property Actions & Proceedings law § 1971);

-- Recklessly damage another person’s property with damages exceeding 250 dollars; or
+- Recklessly damage another person’s property with damages exceeding two hundred fifty dollars (250 dollars); or

 - Intentionally disables or removes a person’s phone or other communication device to prevent them from seeking emergency assistance.